fundot/fundot/README.md

 ## Usage

-This program is a parser of Fundot programming language that contains the REPL (read-eval-print loop) mode and the file execution mode.
+This program is a interpreter of Fundot programming language that contains the REPL (read-eval-print loop) mode and the file execution mode.

 For REPL mode, simply enter fundot in the terminal.